Ketteniss/CS50/README.md

            - Spellchecker (Using dictionary)

-   After those we jumped over to python language rebuilding similar programms within only a few minutes, a powerful showcase of pythons potential to increase productivity when it manages tedious tasks are under the hood for us.
+   After those we jumped over to python language rebuilding similar programms within only a few minutes, a powerful showcase of pythons potential to increase productivity in the programming process as it automatically manages low level tasks.

-   Then followed up with introducing SQLite to me, which I wasnt familiar with yet.

-   Unfortunatly I didnt finish the last 3 lectures since my summer break ended at this point.
+   Unfortunatly couldnt finish with every lecture as my summer break ended.
    Overall very cool and interesting material!